 This creates a simple line chart:

 The aim is to highlight the markers that are above/below a target value.
-For this, we’ll need to add additional series of data.
+For this, we’ll need to add an additional series of data.

 Say the upper and lower target values are in cells D3 and E3 respectively: